 Can You Add Your Mom to Your Health Insurance?

-The answer may depend on several factors, such as whether you have individual or group health coverage, your age, and the state where you reside.
-Here are some common scenarios:
+Well, it’s not a simple yes or no. It’s more like a “maybe, depending on a few things.”
+These things include whether you have individual or group health coverage, your age, and the state you call home.
+Here are some scenarios:

 Under 26 Years Old